Canon 100D vs 10D

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
-In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
-Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.
+In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

-Camera Model |
+# | Camera Model |

 Camera Width |